shepherd98/Keras-Tensorflow-DenoisingModelsFramework-withTNRD/README.md

 call_model.py - Implements an easy way to train,test, and analyze new models in sequence via bash files

-losses.py - Stores custom loss functions for thr models.
+losses.py - Stores custom loss functions for the models.
 Only contains one for the TNRD model

-models.py - All the models we create have to have a similar structure so the models found in this directory inherit
+models.py - Contains implemented models.
+All the models we create have to have a similar structure so the models found in this directory inherit
     from the My_Model class found in My_Model.py.
 See both directories for more details

 My_Model.py - Contains main class for models.
 Every model we create inherits from this class